Elina-Zhu/Bear-Maps/README.md

 # Bear Maps

-Bear Maps is a web mapping application similar to Google Maps.
+Bear Maps is a web mapping application inspired by Google Maps and [OpenStreetMap](https://www.openstreetmap.org).
 This project showcases a server backend capable of rendering map tiles and providing route-finding functionality between arbitrary points on the map.

 ## Features